Four core values

 Smiling woman holding holiday card

 In addition, we organize in-office events that collect school supplies, personal items for community groups, food for soup kitchens, and gifts at the holidays.
-We also host blood drives and support current and former military personnel with cards, food, hygiene items, and clothing.
-And, we join walks, runs, and other events that fundraise for health issues of programs we are passionate about.
+We also host blood drives and support current and former military personnel with cards, food, hygiene items and clothing.
+And, we join walks, runs and other events that fundraise for health issues or program we are passionate about.
 Nearly every month, there is an activity that brings us together to help others.

 In the office, we are committed to ensuring ours is an environment of learning